-A Student Allowance is a weekly payment to help with your living expenses while you study full-time.
-You don't have to pay this back.
+Student Allowance is a weekly payment to help with your living expenses while you study.
+It’s money that you don’t have to pay back.

-- are a New Zealand citizen or meet the residence requirements.
+- a New Zealand citizen, or meet residency requirements.

 - your income